 3. Most Greek dishes are made with vegetable oils – like olive oil – rather than butter.

 It’s not hard to avoid butter in Greece, as most dishes are made with olive oil.
-Greeks are the world’s largest consumers of olive oil!
+In fact, Greeks are the world’s largest consumers of olive oil!
+How cool, right?

 4. If all else fails, just ask.